djalbat/yapp/README.md

 body.mount(yapp);
 ```
+Note that there is no need now to call the `didMount()` method.

+### Use JSX by way of Juxtapose

-Arguably the most elegant approach is to use JSX to invoke Yapp:
+Arguably the most elegant approach is to use JSX by way of [Juxtapose](https://github.com/djalbat/juxtapose):

 ```
 "use strict";